5 Reasons Why Your Gutters Are Overflowing & What It’s Doing to Your Home

 As mentioned earlier, gutter guards should be a solution to your overflowing gutters.
 Unfortunately, some products were not designed with Kansas City foliage in mind and can get clogged.
 Other may have been installed improperly, have been damaged by ladders, tree limbs or hail.

-If you are having issues with your gutters after having gutter guards installed, contact the company you purchased them from.
+The Solution: If you are having issues with your gutters after having gutter guards installed, contact the company you purchased them from.
 Most companies offer a no clog guarantee and should come out to inspect your gutters and correct the problem.
 If your gutter guards were installed by a handy-man or yourself, inspect them.
 You may need to clean or replace gutter guards that weren’t designed for the Kansas City area.

 For more information on gutter guards, see the article: Must-Read Guide for Identifying the Best Gutter Cover System in KC and Do Leaf Filters Work?